prinzstani/CookieBot/README.md

 # Cookie Bot
 **Cookie Bot** is an addon you can load  into Cookie Clicker, that will do an automatic playthrough for Cookie Clicker.
-It does not cheat and it is not strictly speaking a third-party tool in the sense of cookie clicker, but it allows you to get all achievments needed for a complete playthrough.
+It does not cheat (but see below) and it is not strictly speaking a third-party tool in the sense of cookie clicker, but it allows you to get all achievments needed for a complete playthrough.

-The tool is designed to mimic a human player, and it does try to be not super-human in terms of clicking speed and possible moves.
+The tool is designed to mimic a human player, and it avoids being super-human in terms of clicking speed and possible moves.
 Cookie Bot will start whereever you are in your game and continue to a complete playthrough.

 ## Current version